How much does Player Housing cost in WoW? Exploring the real estate values and decorating expenses of Azeroth

-In the first look we got at Player Housing back in February, the team introduced pillars that influenced every part of the the development process.
+In the first look we got at Player Housing back in February, the team introduced pillars that influenced every part of the development process.
 Those boiled down to wanting to design a neighborhood experience that was social, evergreen, and deeply creative for each player.
 The only non-pillar guiding tenet was that the team was hoping for wide adoption — the more players who participate in Player Housing, the more successful it would be considered.

-But what will Player Housing cost?
+Now that it’s live, what does Player Housing cost?

 What will decorating my house cost?